This post may contain affiliate links. Please read our disclosure policy.

 Bake and serve.

 - Feel free to add fresh or canned mushrooms or chopped fresh onions.
-You would need to saute fresh mushrooms and onions before adding to the cream of mushroom soup.
+You would need to saute fresh mushrooms and onions before adding them to the cream of mushroom soup.

 - Try adding some fresh spinach.